Courage-1984/logia-ink/docs/css_audit/CSS-Font-Optimization-COMPLETE-Master-Guide.md

 ### Support & Updates

-This guide is current as of January 2025.
+This guide is current as of November 2025.
 For the latest best practices:
 - Follow web.dev updates
 - Monitor Chrome DevTools releases
 - Subscribe to performance newsletters